-This enables its user to experience hi-fi audio without the need for a USB cable.
+This enables its user to experience hi-fi audio without needing a USB cable.

-Furthermore, Chord offers a Mojo case which is just what you need to protect your device from bumps, drops, and damages.
+Furthermore, Chord offers a Mojo case to protect your device from bumps, drops, and damages.

-Think of it as the Gucci handbag for your DAC/AMP!
+I like to think of it like the Gucci handbag for my DAC/AMP!

 Preparing to Use the Chord Mojo

 Setting up the Chord Mojo can be quite confusing since it’s compatible with multiple devices.
 Don’t worry, because I’ll give you a rundown.

 Here’s a list of things you’ll need for each device.

 - Your Apple device should be iOS 6 or later.

 - Prepare a USB 2.0 to micro USB cable.

 - Download the Onkyo HF app.